NicoleLabrAvila/mkdocs-rc-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 ```

 Where `<command>` is either a command to launch an X terminal like
-Xterm or Mrxvt or a GUI application like XMGrace or GaussView.
+Xterm or Mrxvt, a GUI application like XMGrace or GaussView, or a script.

 To make effective use of the X forwarding you will need to have logged
 in to the login node with ssh -X or some equivalent method.
 Here is an